AlchemyOptions/docs/fields/sections.md

 ## Description

 Each section in the `sections` array should have the `title` and the `options` array.
-The `options` should consist of regular fields configurations.
+The `options` should consist of regular fields configurations (you may omit the `tab` key in each option though, since it'll be enough to mark the sections field itself).

 Unlike other grouping fields, such as [Field Group](field-group.md) or [Repeater](repeater.md), where the IDs of the fields in groups could be used multiple times, this type requires that all the options were like regular options with unique IDs.